 how cool is that!

-I really want to get well enough to at least be able to do some of the less strenuous activities I used to enjoy.
+I desperately want to get well enough to at least be able to do some of the less strenuous activities I used to enjoy.

-This is a photo of me when I was doing my A levels at University of Cumbria.
+This is a photo of me when I was doing my A levels at University of Cumbria in 2007/2008.

-During my 2 years here I went from being able to 1-walk to Brampton Road Campus from town & back again, and go shopping, 2-to having to catch the bus, or needing a oift in a car to the door of the college, 3-to not being able to even make in in to class, or get out of the house & needing a nap during the day!
+During my 2 years here I went from being able to 1-walk to Brampton Road Campus from town & back again, then continuing walking around & go shopping, 2-to having to catch the bus, or needing a lift in a car to the door of the college, 3-to not being able to even make in in to class, or get out of the house & needing a nap during the day!

 I also used to regularly work out but had to do less & less as my body was starting to fail me, I still managed to stay toned though.
-I would love to be well enough to both start my physio exercises to help stabilize my joints but also pick back up the exercises I used to do to look good!
+I would love to be well enough to both start my physio exercises to help stabilize my joints but also pick back up the exercises I used to do to look good & so I fit my old clothes!

 Disabled people don't get as much for free as you might expect...